ctessier/node-rutorrent-promise/README.md

 __Interact with ruTorrent via promises__ 👌

 This was inspired by [Grant](https://github.com/grantholle)'s [transmission](https://www.npmjs.com/package/transmission-promise) library.
-It allows use to communicate with ruTorrent client via HTTP RPC requests using promises.
+It provides methods to communicate with ruTorrent client using promises.
+It works thanks to the [HTTPRPC](https://github.com/Novik/ruTorrent/wiki/PluginHTTPRPC) plugin.

 ## Installation